-4.7.2 Standard Battery Guard (SBG) and Load-Shedding
+4.6.2 Standard Battery Guard (SBG) and Load-Shedding

-- Mhen connecting a third party load, these installation instructions must be followed to avoid low system voltage during normal driving operation. - The load-shedding system must not be disabled or interfered with. - Vehicles with Single or Twin batteries should always fit battery guards if engine off power is required.
-The Ford Programmable Battery Guard (FPBG) A540 is recommended.
+When connecting a third party load, these installation instructions must be followed to avoid low system voltage during normal driving operation.

+The load-shedding system must not be disabled or interfered with.

+Vehicles with Single or Twin batteries should always fit battery guards if engine off power is required.
+The Ford Programmable Battery Guard (FPBG) is available with Smart Fuse Box.